netscaler/netscaler-k8s-ingress-controller/docs/multicluster/multi-cluster.md

               ingress:
               - ip: 10.102.217.72

+For a sample configuration of multi-cloud ingress and load balancing solution for Amazon EKS and Microsoft AKS clusters using Citrix ADC, see the [Multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS clusters](../deploy/multi-cloud-ingress-lb-solution.md).

 ## How to direct the DNS resolution of pods to Citrix GSLB ADC

 When you want the pods in a Kubernetes cluster to use the GSLB solution, the ConfigMap of the DNS provider should be updated to forward the request for a domain (for which GSLB is required) to Citrix GSLB ADC.